 It’s important to remember that although there are many “agreed” upon differences between male and female huskies, it’s not always going to be true for you and your husky.

-Despite the fact that many people say the males are more playful and friendly, you may end up with a female husky that’s the most friendly and sociable dog you’ve ever known.
+Even though many people say the males are more playful and friendly, you may end up with a female husky that’s the most friendly and sociable dog you’ve ever known.

 It’s also true to say that you could end up with a male that’s extremely responsive to you and willing to obey and your commands and accept your authority.